akshattiwari10/Churn-Prediction-Model/README.md

 ## 🧠 Solution Approach

 We built a system that:
-# 🚀 Customer Churn Prediction System

-### 📊 Machine Learning + Explainable AI + Web Application

----

-## 🌟 Project Overview

-This project is a **full-stack Customer Churn Prediction System** that uses **Machine Learning and Explainable AI (XAI)** to predict whether a customer is likely to leave a service.

-It not only predicts churn but also **explains the reason behind predictions** and provides **actionable business insights**.

----

-## 🎯 Problem Statement

-Businesses struggle to:

-- ❌ Identify customers likely to churn
-- ❌ Understand *why* customers leave
-- ❌ Take proactive retention actions

-👉 This project solves these challenges using **data-driven prediction + explainability**

----

-## 🧠 Solution Approach

-We built a system that:
 Customer Data → ML Model → Prediction → SHAP Explanation → Dashboard